UniversalMediaServer/UniversalMediaServer/README.md

 ## Additional features supported by UMS fork

+> [!IMPORTANT]
-The features listed below are supported on the server side.
+> The features listed below are supported on the server side.
 This means you don't have to copy your files between your media library and you client machine or mount a network drive.
-The UMS fork handles all the actions initiated by nextCP/2 on the server side!
+The UMS fork handles all the actions on the server side!

   - Like Music Albums
   - Star Rating Support